How To Fill Out A Financial Affidavit for Child Support

 One Final Word

 You should be as realistic and complete as possible.
 If you are too extreme in setting expenses, the court will tend to disbelieve the entire affidavit.
-While most people live a bit beyond their means, a disproportionately large budget not supported by either an explanation or a correspondingly large amount of debt is suspect.
+While most people live beyond their means, a disproportionately large budget not supported by either an explanation or a large amount of debt is suspect.

 Do your best to be accurate.
-After you have the information, filling out the form should not be a long process.
-If you find it overwhelming or otherwise find you do not have the time to go through the information and complete the form, or if you have any questions or need assistance, our office staff is more than willing to sit down with you to complete this information.
+After you have the information, filling out the form should not be long.
+If you find it overwhelming or do not have the time to go through the information and complete the form, or if you have any questions or need assistance, our office staff is more than willing to sit down with you to complete this information.